PRODUCT

 Next, let's see how easy it is to assemble this mini-computer!

-2. Attach the copper standoffs by hand-tightening, use a 5mm hex socket tool to secure them.
-The recommended torque value is set to 4kgf-cm.
+2. Connect the copper standoffs by hand to the board, and then use a 5mm hex socket tool to tighten them to a torque of 4 kgf-cm.

 4. Place the Bottom Cover over the Rear IO and align it with the two locking holes on the other end.
-Use a cross-head screwdriver to secure it in place.
+Secure the cover with two screws.

 Securing the Botton cover with screws

-7. After securely fastening the five screws on the outer casing, your assembly process is now complete.
-The original KIWI310 is already an intriguing single-board computer, but with the addition of the APC208 enclosure, it gains an extra layer of protection, allowing you to confidently transport it anywhere without worrying about damage from collisions caused by movement or vibrations during transport.
+The original KIWI310 is already a fascinating single-board computer.
+Still, the addition of the APC208 enclosure adds an extra layer of protection, allowing you to transport it anywhere confidently without worrying about damage from collisions caused by movement or vibrations during transport.

-In stark contrast to traditional personal computers that often require tedious manual referencing of instruction manuals, intricate wire assembly, and complex configurations, the KIWI310 paired with the APC208 mini system offers a truly effortless experience!
+Additionally, unlike traditional personal computers that often require tedious manual referencing of instruction manuals, complicated wire assembly, and complex configurations, the KIWI310 paired with the APC208 mini system offers a truly effortless experience!

-Don't delay any longer and become a Kiwiboard expert today!
-Transform your ideas into reality and let's collaborate to achieve the best results for your projects.
+Don't delay any longer—become a KIWIboard expert today!
+Transform your ideas into reality, and let's collaborate to achieve the best results for your projects.

 About KIWIboard

-KIWIboard is a complete solution provider, supporting all aspects of your project from hardware to software to system integration to keep your application running securely, reliably, and at peak performance.
-KIWIboard builds its products for high reliability, high performance, security, scalability, and versatility.
-So customers can expect a long lifespan, quickly adapt to evolving system requirements, and adopt future technologies as they emerge.
+KIWIboard is a complete solution provider, supporting all aspects of your project, from hardware to software to system integration, to keep your application running securely, reliably, and at peak performance.
+KIWIboard builds its products for high reliability, performance, security, scalability, and versatility.
+So, customers can expect a long lifespan, quickly adapt to evolving system requirements, and adopt future technologies as they emerge.

 Next steps